USS Dorothea L. Dix

+Construction and career

 Dorothea L. Dix was launched on 22 June 1940 as Exemplar by Bethlehem Steel Company, Quincy, Massachusetts, under a Maritime Commission contract; sponsored by Miss P. J. Kalloch; transferred to the Navy on 13 September 1942; and commissioned on 17 September 1942.

-Service history

 Mediterranean, 1942–1943

 Putting to sea from Cove Point, Maryland, on 23 October 1942, Dorothea L. Dix sailed with Task Force 34 (TF 34) to land Army troops and supply scout boats in the assault at Safi, French Morocco, from 8 to 12 November, during "Operation Torch".
 She returned to Norfolk on 24 November.
 Between 12 December 1942 and 5 April 1943 she made two more transatlantic voyages to Oran, Algeria, carrying Army troops and nurses.

 After amphibious training at Norfolk, she sailed on 8 June 1943 for Oran, arriving on 22 June.
 On 5 July she got underway for the invasion of Sicily, arriving off Scoglitti late on 9 July and debarking her troops and cargo early the next day under heavy air attack.
 She embarked wounded and one Italian prisoner and returned to Oran on 15 July.
 A week later she was en route to New York, arriving on 3 August to debark her passengers, German prisoners of war.
 A similar voyage was made to Oran between 21 August and 21 September after which she sailed on 8 October for the United Kingdom.

 Dorothea L. Dix arrived at Gourock Bay, Scotland, on 17 October 1943, and sailed ten days later for Algiers where she exchanged troops for 243 survivors of Beatty (DD-640) and for Oran to embark Army troops.
 She unloaded cargo at Gourock Bay between 24 and 30 November then sailed to New York, arriving on 11 December.
 Between 29 December 1943 and 10 March 1944 she carried troops on two voyages from New York to Gourock Bay and Liverpool.

 Normandy landings, 1944

 On 23 March 1944 Dorothea L. Dix sailed from New York for Belfast, Northern Ireland, arriving on 3 April.
 After amphibious training in the Clyde area, she sortied with Temporary Transport Division 97 from the Isle of Portland, England, on 5 June for the invasion landings at Normandy the following day.
 She returned to Weymouth Bay on the 7th to debark casualties, then embarked troops in the Clyde area and tanks at Avonmouth which she carried to Naples, arriving on 16 July.

+Ernest Hemingway wrote a first-hand account of the Normandy landings from the Dix for Collier's.

 Mediterranean, 1944

 She put out from Naples on 13 August 1944 for the invasion of southern France two days later, unloading tanks and Army troops for the assault landings.
-She continued to support this operation by carrying French, British, and Italian as well as American troops to Baie de la Cavalaire and Marseilles from Naples and Oran until 22 October.
+She continued to support this operation by carrying French, British, and Italian as well as American troops to Baie de la Cavalaire and Marseille from Naples and Oran until 22 October.
 Three days later she left Oran for New York, arriving on 8 November.